tauseedzaman/students-maganer/README.md

 <h1>Students Manager in laravel with ajax and jquery</h1>
-# if you have need our help feel free to conatact on tauseedzamanofsorana@gmail.com
+# if you need our help feel free to conatact us on tauseedzamanofsorana@gmail.com